schaumb/graph_traits/README.md

 - node/edge/graph properties any combination

-these ranges cannot be any compile time fix range:
+These ranges cannot be any compile time fix range.
+If range is a set like object, no different strategy (std::less<K> or std::equal_to<K>) is allowed for the keys

 - `map<node_index, range<node_index>`
 - `map<node_index, range<pair<node_index, edge_prop>>`